lucascaleida/copilot-go/memory-bank/activeContext.md

 1.  **Update Memory Bank:**
     -   Update `activeContext.md` (this file) - Completed.
-    -   Update `progress.md` to reflect the deployment actions taken - In progress.
+    -   Update `progress.md` to reflect the workflow update - In progress.
-2.  **User Action: Commit and Push Workflow:**
+2.  **User Action: Commit and Push Updated Workflow:**
-    -   User to commit `.github/workflows/deploy-to-azure.yml` and push to `main`.
+    -   User to commit changes to `.github/workflows/deploy-to-azure.yml` and push to `main`.
 3.  **Monitor GitHub Action:**
     -   Observe the workflow run in the GitHub "Actions" tab.
     -   Troubleshoot any issues that arise during the build or deployment steps.